Alexander's Ragtime Band: Alleged plagiarism

 There are allegations that Berlin purloined the melody for "Alexander's Ragtime Band" (in particular, the four notes of "oh, ma honey") from drafts of "Mayflower Rag" and "A Real Slow Drag" by prolific composer Scott Joplin.
 Berlin and Joplin were acquaintances in New York, and Berlin had opportunities to hear Joplin's scores prior to publication.
 At the time, "one of Berlin's functions at the Ted Snyder Music Company was to be on the lookout for publishable music by other composers."

 Allegedly, Berlin "heard Joplin's music in one of the offices, played by a staff musician (since Berlin could not read music) or by Joplin himself."
 According to one account:

 Joplin's widow claimed that, "after Scott had finished writing Treemonisha, and while he was showing it around, hoping to get it published, [Berlin] stole the theme, and made it into a popular song.
 The number was quite a hit, too, but that didn't do Scott any good."
 A relative of John Stillwell Stark, Joplin's music publisher, asserted "the publication of 'Alexander's Ragtime Band' brought Joplin to tears because it was his [own] composition."
 Joplin later died bankrupt after undertaking the financial burden of his unsuccessful Treemonisha opera and was buried in a pauper's grave (remaining unmarked for 57 years) in Queens, New York, on April 1, 1917.
 As writer Edward A. Berlin notes in King of Ragtime: Scott Joplin and His Era:

 For the next half-century, Berlin was incensed by the allegation that a "'black boy' [sic] had written 'Alexander's Ragtime Band'."
 Responding to his detractors, Berlin stated: "If a negro could write 'Alexander,' why couldn't I? ...
 If they could produce the negro and he had another hit like 'Alexander' in his system, I would choke it out of him and give him twenty thousands dollars in the bargain."
-In 1914, Berlin winked at the allegation in the lyrics of his composition "He's A Rag Picker."
+In 1914, Berlin referenced the allegation in the lyrics of his composition "He's A Rag Picker."
 The song features a verse in which a "black character" named Mose claims authorship of "Alexander's Ragtime Band."

 Lyrical implications

 Although the 1911 sheet music cover drawn by artist John Frew depicts the band's musicians as either white or biracial, Berlin's "Alexander's Ragtime Band"—and his earlier 1910 composition "Alexander and His Clarinet"—employ certain idiomatic expressions ("oh, ma honey", "honey lamb") and vernacular English ("bestest band what am") in the lyrics to indicate to the listener that the characters in the song should be understood to be African-American.

-For example, an often-omitted and risqué second verse identifies the race of Alexander's clarinet player:
+For example, an often-omitted and risqué second verse identifies the race of Alexander's clarinet player as an African-American: